 - Make sure the organization remains financially solvent by evaluating financial policies, approving budgets, and reviewing financial reports.

 Make Sure Your Board Members Understand and Commit to Their Duties

-Since a nonprofit belongs to the public and serves the public interest, the board of directors has been given the responsibility for making sure that the organization abides by the law.
+Since a nonprofit belongs to the public and serves the public interest, the board of directors has been given the responsibility of making sure that the organization abides by the law.

 Make sure that your board members realize the seriousness of their duties when they agree to serve on the board.

-To ensure that a potential board member understands his responsibilities the CEO and board president should have a sit-down meeting with the new board member.
+To ensure that a potential board member understands his or her responsibilities, the CEO and board president should have a sit-down meeting with the new board member.

-Such a meeting will likely impress the new board member or potential member with the seriousness of their board commitment.
-An overview of board responsibilities is especially important for new members who haven’t served on any other boards and for members recruited from your volunteers.
+Such a meeting will likely impress the new board member or potential members with the seriousness of their board commitment.
+An overview of board responsibilities is especially important for new members who haven't served on any other boards and for members recruited from among your volunteers.

 While volunteers bring an in-depth knowledge of how the organization works, they may not understand what a board does or realize that they must help with fundraising.